 - Build a community across Australian museums, Universities and other research providers, and government agencies to sustain the initiative beyond the life of the Bioplatforms investment

-- Increase awareness of the public and conservation managers of the diversity of Australian mammals and how genomics can aid in their conservation and management.
+- Increase awareness of the public and conservation managers of the diversity of Australian reptiles and amphibians and how genomics can aid in their conservation and management.

 AusARG was initiated by Bioplatforms Australia in partnership with Australian State museums, universities, and government agencies.